Para taekwondo

 A competitor can win a fight by building a 20-point lead, being the first to score 40 points or having the most points at the end of 6 minutes.

-Who can compete in Para taekwondo?
+Who is eligible for Para taekwondo?

 At the Paralympic Games, Para athletes compete in the Kyorugi discipline, which is open to participants with upper limb deficiencies or amputations.